vinceliuice/Jasper-kde/README.md

-## Nephrite KDE Theme
+## Jasper KDE Theme

-Nephrite kde theme is a clean and concise theme for KDE Plasma desktop.
+Jasper kde theme is a clean and concise theme for KDE Plasma desktop.

 In this repository you'll find: